The Clear Edge

 • The fix: The founder has final decision-making authority.

-• Not democracy.
-Informed authority.
+• Not democracy—this is informed authority.

-Problem 2: The Documentation Skip
+2. The Documentation Skip

-• Why it happens: “Everyone was in the room, they know what we decided.”
+• Why it happens: “Everyone was in the room; they know what we decided.”

-Problem 3: The Check-In Skip
+3. The Check-In Skip

-• What it is: No 30/60-day decision reviews after offsite.
+• What it is: No 30/60-day decision reviews after the offsite.

 • Why it happens: “We’re all executing, we don’t need check-ins.”